planetis-m/eminim/README.md

   Not currently working.
 Blocked by a Nim bug.
 - Custom pragmas are not supported.
 Unless `hasCustomPragma` improves, this feature won't be added.
   You can currently substitute skipped fields by creating empty overloads.

-## Features
-- Serializing and deserializing directly into `Streams`.
-For common cases it is done automatically.
-- Overloading for (de)serializing a custom object.
-See `examples/jsonprocs.nim`

 ## Acknowledgements
 - Thanks to @krux02 for his review and valuable feedback.
 This rewrite wouldn't be possible without his work on `json.to`.